twigphp/Twig/doc/functions/attribute.rst

 .. warning::

     The ``attribute`` filter is deprecated as of Twig 3.15.
-Use the ``.`` operator that now accepts any expression when wrapped with parenthesis.
+Use the :ref:`dot operator <dot_operator>` that now accepts any expression when wrapped with parenthesis.

     Note that this filter will still be available in Twig 4.0 to allow a smoother upgrade path.